-Ever since I was a very little girl, writing books and becoming a “famous author” was the big dream, the one I’d always return to, the one that feels like part of my soul, imprinted on my cells somehow, part of who I am.
+Ever since I was a very little girl, writing books and becoming a “famous author” was a big dream, the one I’d always return to, the one that feels like part of my soul, imprinted on my cells somehow, part of who I am.

-When I was the “smart girl” in all my classes, wearing glasses and with bad feathered haircuts, long before my days of being a cheerleader or professional dance instructor and feeling comfortable in my body or even (dare I say it!) sexy, books were friends I could turn to no matter what.
+When I was the “smart girl” in all my classes, wearing glasses and with bad feathered haircuts, long before my days of being a cheerleader or professional dance instructor and feeling comfortable in my body or even (dare I say it) sexy, books were friends I could turn to no matter what.

-I’d disappear into books when I needed to get away and live an alternate reality, when my brain, always hungry to learn more, needed to be fed something new about other cultures, how other people lived, even other worlds.
+I’d disappear into books when I needed to get away and live an alternate reality, when my brain, always hungry to learn more, needed to be fed something new about other cultures, how other people lived, and even other worlds.

 I’d read under the covers with a flashlight late at night sometimes so my parents wouldn’t catch me staying up late.
 I devoured books.
 They were my constant companions.

-Later, partly by sheer force of will, and partly because it was just time I think in personality metamorphosis for me to “become the butterfly,” I would learn to love this “real” world even more than books.
-I started to love being around people, traveling and experiencing life, even more than I loved hiding in a book.
+Later, partly by sheer force of will, and partly because it was just time I think in personality metamorphosis for me to “become the butterfly,” I would learn to love this real world even more than books.
+I started to love being around people, traveling, and experiencing life, even more than I loved hiding in a book.

 I was a freelance journalist starting right after college, writing mostly for local and regional journals, covering art beats and writing about other artists who inspired me, especially dancers and writers, people who were making a living already through my primary passions.

 Yet it would take years for me to have the courage to make the leap to working on an actual book.
 That still seemed daunting.